CorruptPriest/Catch-The-Bot-Java/README.md

 ->Explanation of the Code

   1. Imports:
-   -We import the `Utility` package from java library to get certain fuctions.
+   - We import the `Utility` package from java library to get certain fuctions.
-   -We use `Random` for generating random numbers and `Scanner` for user input.
+   - We use `Random` for generating random numbers and `Scanner` for user input.
   3. Initialization:
    - We define `mapSize` as 10, representing each line's positions from 0 to 9.
    - A two-dimensional array `map` is created to represent two lines of the game area.